tpkelly/gaming-the-system/bit_of_background/README.md

 * Money
 * Failure mechanics

 Rules of play are the basic rules of how the game works; what is and isn't possible, and how to win.
-These rules can either be strictly enforced, or there can be punishments for breaking them.
+These rules can either be strictly enforced to the point where breaking them is impossible, or flexible but with punishments for breaking them.

 For example, chess moves are strictly defined.
 A knight move in a very specific way, you cannot take your own pieces, and the king cannot move into check.
-You win if the opponent is unable to move out of check, or surrenders.
+You win if the opponent is unable to escape check, or surrenders.

 Sometimes the rules are less strict.
 A dungeon-crawling card game called "Munchkin" encourages players to fight amongst themselves more often than against the monsters they are fighting.
 A common house-rule many players adopt is:

 >*Cheating is allowed, until you get caught.*

-This even made it into the rules of the cards!
+This often translates as players holding more cards in their hands than the rules allow, or equipping lots of "heavy" gear when they should only be allowed one piece at a time.

 ![Cheat With Both Hands](../images/cheatWithBothHands.jpg)